SAZZAD1Q2/To-Do-List-Project/README.md

 # 📖 To Do List <a name="To Do List"></a>

 > It is a To Do List project.
 I make this with the help instraction of Microverse.
-In this project I create book list website dinamically. one can add and remove book and it's authon here.
+In this project I create book list website dinamically. one can add and remove book and it's authons here.

 **To Do List** is a Microverse assined project.
 In this project I will apply js DOM manupulation step by step.